-Currently, increased numbers of dead harbor and gray seals have been detected along the southern and mid coast of Maine from Biddeford to Boothbay.
-Additionally, the Marine Mammal Stranding Network is on alert from Maine through New York to monitor for increases in stranded seals along the northeast Atlantic coast.
+Currently, increased numbers of dead harbor and gray seals were detected along the southern and mid coast of Maine from Biddeford to Boothbay.
+Additionally, the Marine Mammal Stranding Network was put on alert from Maine through New York to monitor for increases in stranded seals along the northeast Atlantic coast.

-What are the symptoms displayed by the seals?
+What are the symptoms displayed by the sick seals?

 In live seals, symptoms include lethargy, coughing, discharge from the eyes and nose, seizures, and death.
 Seals with neurological signs including seizures are dying quickly, usually within hours.

 Testing of samples has found some harbor and gray seals positive for highly pathogenic avian inﬂuenza (HPAI) H5N1, which is a zoonotic disease that has the potential to spread between animals and people (and their pets).
 However the health risk posed by the current avian flu to the general public is low.
 Full or partial necropsy examinations were conducted on several seals, including those that died in care or were euthanized.
 Many dead seals that were originally reported were decomposed, which limits the ability to analyze samples.
 Recent research on these seals found that the virus was most likely transmitted from wild birds to seals twice for at least two distinct HPAI H5N1 lineages and likely occurred through environmental transmission of shed virus.
 It is unlikely that multiple seals acquired the viruses through predation or scavenging of an infected source (such as an infected bird) at this scale, as birds are not a typical food source for harbor or gray seals.
 The current data from the 2022 samples does not support seal-to-seal transmission as a primary route of infection.